MicrosoftDocs/SystemCenterDocs/z-sm-export-for-rtm-06-29/sm/manage/author-how-to-add-a-control-flow-activity-to-a-workflow.md

 ---
 # How to Add a Control Flow Activity to a Workflow
-Use control flow activities to provide structure—branches, loops, or timer delays—for your workflow.
+Use control flow activities to provide structure-branches, loops, or timer delays-for your workflow.
 The System Center 2016 - Service Manager Authoring Tool provides four built\-in control flow activities:

 -   **[Delay Activity](../../../sm/manage/author/Delay-Activity.md)** : Introduces a delay between activities in a workflow.